MicrosoftDocs/quantum-docs/azure-quantum/samples/shipping-sample/README.md

 - python
 products:
 - quantum
-description: "Learn how to solve the job shop scheduling problem using Azure Quantum."
+description: "Learn how to solve a binary optimization problem using Azure Quantum."
 ---

-# Job Shop Scheduling Sample
+# Shipping Sample

 ## Introduction

-This sample provides a comprehensive walkthrough of the job shop scheduling problem, from problem definition to formulation of penalty functions and finally solving the problem using the Azure Quantum Optimization Service.
+This sample provides a comprehensive walkthrough of the ship loading problem, from problem definition to formulation of penalty functions and finally solving the problem using the Azure Quantum Optimization Service.
+This is an introductory-level sample.

 By working through this sample, you will learn:

-- What the job shop scheduling problem is and why it is important
+- What the ship loading problem is
 - How to represent problem terms mathematically
 - How to build penalty functions to represent problem constraints
 - How to transform these mathematical functions into code using the Azure Quantum Optimization Python SDK